DocsaidLab/DocClassifier/README.md

 If you wish to use your own dataset, when creating the `DocClassifier`, please specify the `register_root` parameter and set it as the root directory of your dataset.
 We recommend using full-page images for your data to minimize background interference, thereby enhancing the stability of the model.

-We have pre-loaded some document image registration data in the module for your reference.
-You can look at these and expand on them as needed.
+We have pre-installed several document images and their registration data in the module for your reference, and you are welcome to expand upon these resources.
+At the same time, we strongly recommend using your own dataset to ensure that the model adapts well to your application scenario.
+For example, many of the images pre-installed in the folder are of low resolution, which can lead to inaccurate results during model inference.

 <div align="center">
     <img src="./docs/register_demo.jpg" width="600">